Funding applications are now open. The application takes 15 minutes to complete and will close November 12, 2024.

 • You cannot receive more than one City of Toronto grant for the same project.

-• Eligible applications will then be assessed by a Grant Review Committee comprised of staff from the City’s Environment and Climate Division and TDSB or TCDSB
+• Projects deemed eligible will then be assessed by the Review Committee comprised of staff from the City of Toronto and TDSB or TCDSB.

 • The Review Committee may ask for additional information to assist in the review, assessment and monitoring of your application.